imadezze/ContextManagementLLM/README.md

 ## What Happens When Conversation Gets Long

-The system supports two compression strategies (configurable via `COMPRESSION_STRATEGY`):
+The system supports two compression strategies (configurable via `COMPRESSION_STRATEGY`).

+**Important**: If the total context exceeds `MAX_TOKENS` (even when individual components are within their budgets), the system **automatically triggers aggressive compression** to reduce the conversation history and fit within the budget.
+See [Automatic Budget Enforcement](docs/configuration.md#automatic-budget-enforcement) for details.

 ### Strategy 1: Pruning (Default - FIFO)